operator-framework/operator-sdk/doc/test-framework/scorecard.md

 - `--output`, `-o` - this flag is used to changed the output format.
 The default is a `human-readable` format with streaming logs.
 The other format is `json`, which is output in the JSON schema used for plugins defined later in this document.
 - `--cr-manifest` - this is a required flag for the scorecard.
 This flag must point to the location of the manifest(s) you want to test.
 You can specify multiple CR manifest by specifying this flag multiple times.
-- `--csv-path` - this flag is required if the OLM tests are enabled (the tests are enabled by default).
+- `--csv-path` - this flag is required if the [Operator Lifecycle Manager (OLM)][olm] tests are enabled (the tests are enabled by default).
 This flag must point to the location of the operators' CSV file.
 - `--namespaced-manifest` - if set, this flag must point to a manifest file with all resources that run within a namespace.
 By default, the scorecard will combine `service_account.yaml`, `role.yaml`, `role_binding.yaml`, and `operator.yaml` from the `deploy` directory into a temporary manifest to use as the namespaced manifest.
 - `--global-manifest` - if set, this flag must point to all required resources that run globally (not namespaced).
 By default, the scorecard will combine all CRDs in the `deploy/crds` directory into a temporary manifest to use as the global manifest.
 - `--namespace` - if set, which namespace to run the scorecard tests in.
 If it is not set, the scorecard will use the default namespace of the current context set in the kubeconfig file.